AugustSchmidt/AugustSchmidt/README.md

-- Hi, I’m @AugustSchmidt, and I'm a graduate student of mathematics interested in algebraic number theory.
+- Hi, I’m August Schmidt, and I'm a graduate student of mathematics interested in algebraic number theory.
 - I’m currently reading
   - Number Fields by Marcus
   - A Classical Introduction to Modern Number Theory by Ireland-Rosen